g9aerospace/Minecraft-Server-Showcase/readme.md

     Replace YOUR_DISCORD_CHANNEL_ID, YOUR_DISCORD_WEBHOOK_URL_INVALID_INPUT, YOUR_DISCORD_WEBHOOK_URL_ERROR, and YOUR_DISCORD_BOT_TOKEN with your actual Discord channel ID, webhook URLs, and bot token.

+    Create a whitelisted-ips.txt and place the IP addresses used by the host in it.
+One IP per line.
 4. Run the bot:

     ```